andrewnomai/Final_Project/README.md

   In additon, what is there any correlation between more mature ratings and the popularity of a movie/show?

-PostgresSQl for our database
+PostgresSQl for our database/
-Jupyternotebook for cleaning data
+Jupyternotebook for cleaning data/
 Python Scikit-Learn to analayze Netflix movies data and create a movie reccommendation system